Eloston/git-svn-lfs/README.md

 ## First time migration

-Run `setup.sh` from a directory to contain the git repository.
+Run `update_all.sh` from a directory to contain the git repository.

-**NOTE**: If `git svn init` fails due to a missing function in a shared object, run setup.sh after entering the shell created by running `ssh-agent bash`
+**NOTE**: If `git svn init` fails due to a missing function in a shared object, run update_all.sh after entering the shell created by running `ssh-agent bash`

 ## Associate with GitHub